 Once we know, we each have a personal choice to make, and no other can make that choice for us.
 We can choose to be vegan.
 Or we can choose not to bother.
 It is a personal thing, a decision driven by the values that we hold and the way in which we wish these to define us.

-As a vegan advocate, all I can ever do is explain how veganism is the only way that allows us to live in a way that reflects the values that most of us like to claim are important.
+As an animal rights advocate, all I can ever do is explain how veganism is the only way that allows us to live in a way that reflects the values that most of us like to claim are important.
 The issue that we must address is not how we treat our unnecessary victims but rather the fact that we have victims when it is unnecessary.
 Once we, as individuals, deal with that as consumers at the checkouts, everything; health, environment and everything else will flow directly from our changed behaviour.

 Before we have even heard about veganism, we cannot be ‘heading in its direction’ because it’s binary and we are stuck in a loop.
 Once someone knows what veganism is, really knows that it is a rejection of harm to other individuals who value their lives and want to live, it is at best disingenuous to excuse continued harm and killing by claiming to be ‘heading in the direction’ of being vegan.
 I’ve heard it said that once you know what it is, the only honest reason not to be vegan is ‘because you don’t give a shit’.
 There’s a lot of truth in that.